Factbox: Breaking down the Dell bids

 - Deal will target the repatriation of $7.4 billion cash from abroad.

-- Deal would also be financed by a $2 billion loan from Microsoft Corp and between $11 billion and $12 billion in debt financing from Bank of America Merrill Lynch, Barclays, Credit Suisse and RBC Capital Markets.
+- Deal would also be financed by a $2 billion loan from Microsoft Corp (MSFT.O) and between $11 billion and $12 billion in debt financing from Bank of America Merrill Lynch (BAC.N), Barclays (BARC.L), Credit Suisse CSGN.VX and RBC Capital Markets (RY.TO).

 BLACKSTONE PROPOSAL